NHS Dental recruitment crisis – Overheads protection when you need it most

 The policy gives you with protection when you need it most, providing you with a safety net so you can continue trading when key members of staff are absent.

-Absence comes in many forms – whether this is sickness, an accident, or personal circumstances such as a bereavement or period of suspension, which can all be covered within your policy*.
+Absence comes in many forms – whether this is sickness, an accident, or personal circumstances such as a bereavement or period of suspension while under investigation, which can all be covered within your policy*.

 If the statistics from the BDA are an accurate reflection of the industry as a whole, you may find it difficult to source cover internally for these absences.